Tattoo: Henna temporary tattoos

-Safety

-Decal-style temporary tattoo safety

-Decal temporary tattoos, when legally sold in the United States, have had their color additives approved by the U.S. Food and Drug Administration (FDA) as cosmetics – the FDA has determined these colorants are safe for "direct dermal contact".
-While the FDA has received some accounts of minor skin irritation, including redness and swelling, from this type of temporary tattoo, the agency has found these symptoms to be "child specific" and not significant enough to support warnings to the public.
-Unapproved pigments, however, which are sometimes used by non-US manufacturers, can provoke allergic reactions in anyone.

-Airbrush tattoo safety

-The types of airbrush paints manufactured for crafting, creating art or decorating clothing should never be used for tattooing.
-These paints can be allergenic or toxic.

-Henna tattoo safety

-The FDA regularly issues warnings to consumers about avoiding any temporary tattoos labeled as black henna or pre-mixed henna as these may contain potentially harmful ingredients including silver nitrate, carmine, pyrogallol, disperse orange dye and chromium.
-Black henna gets its color from paraphenylenediamine (PPD), a textile dye approved by the FDA for human use only in hair coloring.
+Henna is a plant-derived substance painted on the skin to stain it a reddish-orange-to-brown color, creating decorations known as mehndi.
+In the United States, henna is approved only for use as a hair dye.
+The natural henna plant is relatively safe for use on skin; allergic reactions are rare.
+Serious problems can occur, however, from the use of "black henna", which contains the additive paraphenylenediamine (PPD).
+PPD is a textile dye approved by the FDA for human use only in hair coloring.
 In Canada, the use of PPD on the skin, including hair dye, is banned.
 Research has linked these and other ingredients to a range of health problems including allergic reactions, chronic inflammatory reactions, and late-onset allergic reactions to related clothing and hairdressing dyes.
 They can cause these reactions long after application.
-Neither black henna nor pre-mixed henna are approved for cosmetic use by the FDA.

 Religious views

-Egyptians originally used tattoos to show dedication to a god, and the tattoos were believed to convey divine protection.
+Ancient Egyptians used tattoos to show dedication to a deity, and the tattoos were believed to convey divine protection.
 In Hinduism, Buddhism, and Neopaganism, tattoos are accepted.
 Southeast Asia has a tradition of protective tattoos variously known as sak yant or yantra tattoos that include Buddhist images, prayers, and symbols.
 Images of the Buddha or other religious figures have caused controversy in some Buddhist countries when incorporated into tattoos by Westerners who do not follow traditional customs regarding respectful display of images of Buddhas or deities.

+Judaism

 Judaism generally prohibits tattoos among its adherents based on the commandments in Leviticus 19.
 Jews tend to believe this commandment only applies to Jews and not to gentiles.
-However, an increasing number of young Jews are getting tattoos either for fashion, or an expression of their faith.
+However, an increasing number of non-orthodox young Jews are getting tattoos either for fashion, or an expression of their faith.